 Bill has been married to Barbara Davis for over 39 years.
 Together they raised five children that have each graduated from Pasco High School.
 Bill is a licensed private pilot and enjoys outdoor sports of water-skiing, snow skiing, hunting, fishing and hiking.

-For nearly 26 years, Bob has worked on cases involving serious motor vehicle accidents and catastrophic injuries.
+For 30 years, Bob has worked on cases involving serious motor vehicle accidents and catastrophic injuries.
 He has worked extensively for insurers and thoroughly understands how cases are evaluated and resolved.
 In those cases where a fair settlement cannot be achieved, he is honored to pursue justice through the courts at trial.

 In addition, Bob has served on the Benton-Franklin Legal Aid (BFLA) board since 1997 and as President 2006-2009.
 BFLA utilizes pro bono attorneys to assist the poor of our community who have nowhere else to turn.
 He has been honored by the Desert Bar Association for a program presentation relating to civil legal aid for the indigent.